-Let’s say you and your significant other get in a little fight.
-Maybe he didn’t do the dishes for the 1 millionth time or maybe she looked at another guy and you have like insecurity problems.
+Let’s say you and your significant others get in a little fight.
+Maybe he didn’t do the dishes for the 1 millionth time or maybe she looked at another guy and you have insecurity problems.

-Emotions make it hard for us to act rationally, but you do have your options.
+Emotions make it hard for us to act rationally, but you do have your options for overcoming those emotional barriers.
 For example, you could:

 - Scream at him for not doing his dishes

 - Act all weird because your jealous but don’t say anything- this will lead to a fight